As an Amazon Associate I earn from qualifying purchases.

 Cook Time: 12 min

-In a bowl, sift together the flour, baking soda and salt.
+Step 1: In a bowl, sift together the flour, baking soda, and salt.
 Set aside.

-In a mixer fitted with a paddle, beat together the butter, sugar and vanilla until creamed.
+Step 2: In a mixer fitted with a paddle, beat together the butter, sugar, and vanilla until creamed.
 Add the egg yolks, one at a time.
 Beat.
 Add the dry ingredients and mix.

-Roll 1 disc of dough at a time to 1/8-inch thickness.
-Using a cookie cutter, cut out the cookies and transfer them onto the parchment paper lined pan, leaving 1 inch between cookies.
+Step 5: Roll 1 disc of dough at a time to 1/8-inch thickness.
+Using a cookie cutter, cut out the cookies and transfer them onto the parchment paper-lined pan, leaving 1 inch between cookies.
 Using a smaller cookie cutter cut out the centers of half of the cookies.
 Reroll scraps and repeat.

-Bake until golden, 12 to 15 minutes.
+Step 6: Bake until golden, 12 to 15 minutes.
 Let cool.
-Flip bottom half the cookies over; top each one with 1 teaspoon of jam.
-Dust the top halves with confectioner’s sugar and place on the bottom halves.
+Then flip the bottom half the cookies over; top each one with 1 teaspoon of jam.
+Dust the top halves with confectioner’s sugar and place it on the bottom halves.